firesim/firesim/docs/Getting-Started-Guides/AWS-EC2-F1-Getting-Started/Running-Simulations/Running-a-Cluster-Simulation.rst

 Congratulations on running a cluster FireSim simulation!
 At this point, you can check-out some of the advanced features of FireSim in the sidebar to the left.
-Or, hit next to continue to a tutorial that shows you how to build your own custom FPGA images.
+Or, hit next to continue to a guide that shows you how to build your own custom FPGA images.